Skip to content

 Boolean Operators

-Boolean Operators in Salesforce are the logical connectives (AND, OR, NOT) that combine multiple conditions into one composite expression.
+Boolean operators are the logical connectives AND, OR, and NOT that join two or more conditions into a single true-or-false expression.

 Definition